syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/sorting.md

 # Sorting in ##Platform_Name## Grid component

-You can customize the appearance of the sorting icons and multi sorting icons in the Syncfusion ##Platform_Name## Grid component using CSS.You can use the available Syncfusion [icons](../../appearance/icons/#material) based on your theme.
+You can customize the appearance of the sorting icons and multi sorting icons in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can use the available Syncfusion [icons](../../appearance/icons/#material) based on your theme.
 Here's how to do it:

-## Customizing the Grid sorting icon
+## Customizing the grid sorting icon

 To customize the sorting icon that appears in the Grid header when sorting is applied, you can use the following CSS code: